 REMEMBER!
 Just because these and many other terms exist does not mean you have to label yourself if you're not ready.
 While definitions may guide us, we do not have to put others into categories.
 When in doubt about someone’s orientation, try asking them politely!

 Are people born this way?
 While some theories may try to establish that being gay, lesbian or bisexual has biological explanations, others explain it as a result of other factors.
 Nonetheless, the reality for many people may be a lot more complex than what theories can provide.
 Or does it really matter?

 Could I be gay, lesbian or bisexual?
 Discovering your own attraction or feelings toward someone of the same gender can sometimes be a complex and stressful experience.
 However, do remember: this is a question only you can answer, and nobody else.

 Now what?
 Realising that you may be gay, lesbian or bisexual may evoke a range of emotions, including confusion, worry, fear, isolation, sadness, and even surprise or relief!
 Coming out is a personal process that is different for everyone, and for some, it may be challenging due to fears of rejection, or a lack of support.
 However, if you do decide to come out, it can be done with care, with help and support from understanding friends, family members and caring professionals.

 We have found the following local LGBTQ community resources to be useful:

-Pelangi Pride Centre LGBTQ community space, resource centre and library run entirely by volunteers.
+Pelangi Pride Centre LGBTQ library, community space and resource centre run entirely by volunteers.
 'Pelangi' is the Malay word for rainbow, since Malay is the national language of Singapore.
 The centre was started in 2003 by a group of friends.